-To filter your reports by agent or by tag, click on the second button with the funnel icon.
-From the pull-down list, you can choose the agent or tag you want to filter by.
+To filter your reports by agent or by tag, click the second button with the funnel icon.
+You can filter by agent or tag from the drop-down menu

-To change the date range, click on the drop-down menu with the calendar month, and select which days you want to see included in your report.
+To change the date range, click the drop-down menu for the calendar month, and select the days you want to include in your report.

-To change your view from a daily report to an hourly report, click the tab that says Day and select Hour from the pull-down list.
+To view an hourly report, click the tab that says Day and select Hour from the drop-down menu.

-To download your report, click on the Download button at the top right of your reporting page.
+To download your report, click the Download button in the upper-right of the reporting panel.